 Weirdly, you're working longer hours too and finding it difficult to "switch off" when you finally close your laptop at night.
 Maybe it's time to take the leap and find a workspace away from home.
-Not necessarily an office, but a co-working facility where you can keep costs low but enjoy being in a more professional environment with other freelancers.
+Not necessarily an office.
+But a co-working facility where you can keep costs low and enjoy being in a more professional environment with other freelancers.

 Is it time you ditched the home office?
 We've teamed up with WeWork – a global network of workspaces – to consider signs you're ready to close the door on homeworking forever and explore why you might benefit from co-working.

 When you've got the laundry to sort and carpets to hoover, it's difficult to concentrate on work.
 You think that no harm will be done if you do a few household chores.
 But before you know it, you've spent over an hour dusting and polishing, and your real work is getting left behind.
 You're procrastinating.
 And that's probably because being at home doesn't feel like being at work.
 You're having trouble switching from personal to business mode.
 It's not surprising when you're using your dining room as an office.

 By being in a professional environment, you'll be able to separate work from home life and become more focused.
 You'll see others getting ahead, and that will give you motivation.
 With fewer distractions, you'll thrive.